tovganesh/metastudio/Installation.md

 NOTE: The installer hosted on Google Code is no longer supported/available.
-Use this link to download the generic installer: https://www.dropbox.com/s/wdj5l09eyj9rc33/meta.tar.gz?dl=0

 The installers are now available via GitHub releases: https://github.com/tovganesh/metastudio/releases

 [TODO: This page needs update, pertaining to moving of the source code to GitHub]